eth-sri/zkay/README.md

-# BPL: Blockchain Privacy Language
+# zkay: A Blockchain Privacy Language

+zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to NIZK-enabled private smart contracts.

 ## Warning